This page lists hardware and software requirements using Database Visibility.

 NoteThe Database Agent requires the Events Service.
 Start Event Service before you start the Database Agent.

 - The Database Agent runs on a Java Virtual Machine.
-You must have Java 1.8 or later.
+You must have Java 1.8 - 15.

 - The operating systems Linux and Windows are supported.